 - Existing level of exposure of cultures and communities to outside influences and lifestyles.

 If the local people in the tourist destination are exposed to other cultures (dressing, music etc) they are more likely to accommodate the tourists without complaining.
 However, if they are less exposed to other cultures, then they are more likely to complain about it and their social carrying capacity will be excluded.

 - Level of economic divergence and dependency upon tourism.

-If the tourist destination depends heavily on tourism, then carrying capacity is likely be exceeded.
-However, if the destination has other sources of income, the local people are more likely to place strict rules on the number of tourist who can visit the destination.
+If the tourist destination depends heavily on tourism, then the carrying capacity is likely to be exceeded.
+However, if the destination has other sources of income, the local people are more likely to place strict rules on the number of tourists who can visit the destination.

 - The level of employment and poverty.